gumaerc-testorg/9.911-january-iap-2002/content/pages/syllabus.md

 Course Overview
 ---------------

 All MIT graduate students in Brain and Cognitive Sciences are required to take this course and pass a written exam in order to perform research on human subjects.
-Information about these requirements can be found on the web sites listed in the [related resources]({{< baseurl >}}/pages/related-resources) section.
+Information about these requirements can be found on the web sites listed in the {{% resource_link 5b1d0c98-165f-12aa-f441-3786efa15b50 "related resources" %}} section.

 Purpose
 -------